 Clean water is essential for life, and at the moment, it’s something most people in the United States take for granted.
-Delivering clean water to millions of Americans is an enormous task, however, and we’re beginning to face major problems in water management that could compromise the safety and access to water we need for healthy communities in the United States.
+Delivering clean water to millions of Americans is an enormous task, however.
+We’re beginning to face major problems in water management that could compromise the safety and access to water we need for healthy communities in the United States.
 Only 4% of the world’s water is freshwater, so it’s essential that we focus on responsible water management solutions, innovative green infrastructure and put saltwater to work so that no one has to worry about where their water is coming from in coming years.

 America’s Water Crisis

 Though it’s still a few years off, we’re on a precipice of nationwide water shortages.
 Americans use 410 billion gallons of water each day, largely to fuel agriculture.
 It’s estimated that by 2050, climate change and economic/population growth will cause water shortages in 70% of counties in the United States.
 Even now, some states are experiencing multiyear droughts that are causing water shortages.
 Some communities have experienced toxic water supply issues from lead pipes.
 On top of that, aging infrastructure poses risks to clean drinking water availability, and would cost at least $91 billion to maintain and upgrade.
 Replacing everything would likely top $1 trillion in coming years.
 With current funding standing at $36 billion, that massive shortfall could mean water supply disasters all over the country.
 Even now, broken and leaking pipes waste an estimated 1.7 trillion gallons of precious water each year.